BaoNinh2808/Multi-Branch-Network-for-Imagery-Emotion-Prediction/README.md

 This research is supported by research funding from Faculty of Information Technology, University of Science, Vietnam National University - Ho Chi Minh City.
 We would like to express our gratitude to Dr. Minh-Triet Tran for his valuable suggestions and support that greatly contributed to the completion of this research.

 For inquiries or further information, please contact [mail](mailto:ltnghia@fit.hcmus.edu.vn).

+## LICENSE
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The use of this code is for academic purposes only.